 There are a few other critical terms you should be familiar with when discussing and creating and testing your BCDR plans.
 These include:

 Recovery Point Objective (“RPO”): What is the requirement in your plan for data to be restored back to.
-Put another way, if things crashed today, how far back in time would you have to go to recover valid data and is that amount of lost data acceptable to the business?
+Put another way, if things crashed today, how far back in time would you have to go to recover valid data, and is that amount of lost data acceptable to the business?
 Some companies set an RPO of a week.
-This means if they had to restore from backups, they would restore data from a week old backup losing up to a week’s worth of transactional data and activities.
+This means if they had to restore from backups, they would restore data from a week-old backup losing up to a week’s worth of transactional data and activities.

 Recovery Time Objective (“RTO”): How quickly should you be able to execute your recovery plan is your RTO.
-If you started your BCDR at this moment, and you RTO is 24 hours, then your full operations should be restored to 100% within 24 hours of starting to execute the BCDR plan.
+If you started your BCDR at this moment, and your RTO is 24 hours, then your full operations should be restored to 100% within 24 hours of starting to execute the BCDR plan.